electerious/basicScroll/README.md

 Type: `Boolean|Node` Default: `false` Optional: `true`

 basicScroll applies all [props](#props) globally by default.
 This way you can use variables everywhere in your CSS, even when the instance tracks just one element.
-Set `direct` to `true` or to a DOM element to apply all [props](#props) directly to the [DOM Element/Node](#dom-elementnode) or to the DOM element you have specified.
+Set `direct` to `true` or to a DOM element/node to apply all [props](#props) directly to the [DOM element/node](#dom-elementnode) or to the DOM element/node you have specified.
 This also allows you to animate CSS properties, not just CSS variables.

 - `false`: Apply props globally (default)
-- `true`: Apply props to the [DOM Element/Node](#dom-elementnode)
+- `true`: Apply props to the [DOM element/node](#dom-elementnode)
-- `Node`: Apply props to a DOM Element/Node of your choice
+- `Node`: Apply props to a DOM element/node of your choice

 Examples: